scharlottej13/dask/docs/source/why.rst

 notebooks, collaboration, and so forth.

 .. image:: images/growth_of_libraries.png
-   :alt: Stack overflow traffic to various packages
+   :alt: Stack overflow traffic to various packages.
    :width: 75%

 However, these packages were not designed to scale beyond a single machine.